waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Status: Party fully healed.
 Suicune reset to full HP (if present).
 - Strategy (Round 2): Lead with KIMCHI (Gloom) for Sleep Powder.
 If Suicune is asleep, throw Great Balls.
 Use Smokescreen (Typhlosion) as backup to tank hits.
 - Task: Restock and Prepare.
 (Start Turn: #11815, 4:00 AM)
-- Plan: Check Directory at (14, 0) on 5F to confirm Revive availability.
+- Plan: 5F Directory confirmed 5F is TM Corner.
+Move to 2F to check for Revives.
 If not sold in store, Fly to Ecruteak.
 - Lesson: Always verify Map ID before assuming floor transitions in multi-floor buildings to avoid time loops.

 # Strategy for Suicune Rematch